 Holbrook Lance Gaskell was educated at Greenbank School Sefton Park ,Shrewsbury School, and entered Pembrooke Collage Cambridge.

-Flight Sub Lieutenant Holbrook Lance Gaskell, served in the Eastern Mediterranean at the R.N.A.S Station at Mudos and later on the Dorian Front near Salonika Greece.
+Flight Sub Lieutenant Holbrook Lance Gaskell, served in the Eastern Mediterranean from 1st January 1917 till his death at the R.N.A.S Station at Mudos and later on the Dorian Front near Salonika Greece.

 Holbrook is remembered with honour Sarigol Military Cemetery, Kriston Central Macedonia